Miami Hurricanes football: Virginia Tech

 The Hurricanes and Hokies first met on November 13, 1953, in Miami.
 The two teams have played annually since 1992, and the rivalry developed when the Hokies became a member of the Big East Conference for football in 1991.
 When the Atlantic Coast Conference (ACC) expanded in 2004, both Miami and Virginia Tech became members of the ACC.
-Both teams continue to compete annually as part of the ACC's Coastal Division.
+Both teams continued to compete annually as part of the ACC's Coastal Division.
+After the removal of divisions in the ACC, and a year break from the matchup in 2023, Miami and Virginia Tech have been scheduled as annual opponents through the year 2029.
 Miami and Virginia Tech have twice met in bowl games, the 1966 Liberty Bowl and 1981 Peach Bowl.
-As of 2022, Miami leads the series 24–15.
-The last game between the two teams was October 15, 2022 in Blacksburg, and Miami won 20–14.
+As of 2024, Miami leads the series 25–15.
+The last game between the two teams was September 28, 2024 in Miami, and Miami won 38–34 after a controversial decision by the referees following the final play.

-The two teams will next play during a yet to specified date in the 2025 season at Hard Rock Stadium.
+The two teams will next play during a yet to specified date in the 2025 season at Lane Stadium.

 Facilities

 Hard Rock Stadium is the home field of the Hurricanes football team during their regular season.
 The stadium is located in Miami Gardens, Florida, located approximately 22 mi north of the University of Miami's main Coral Gables campus.
 Hard Rock Stadium is also the home stadium of the Miami Dolphins of the National Football League.

 At its inception, the Miami Hurricanes played at Tamiami Park and, later, at Moore Park.
 In 1937, they moved to the Miami Orange Bowl and played at the Miami Orange Bowl for seventy consecutive years, until 2007 when the stadium was designated for demolition.
 The University of Miami then signed a 25-year contract for the team to play at Hard Rock Stadium through 2033.

 The Miami Hurricanes practice facilities are located on the University of Miami campus at Greentree Practice Fields, which was named the College Football Field of the Year by the SportsTurf Managers Association in 2007.
 The Hecht Athletic Center, also located on-campus, serves as the program's training facility and is home to the football offices.
 In November 2010, the university announced a gift of $5 million from the Ted and Todd Schwartz Family Foundation that was used to build the Schwartz Center for Athletic Excellence, which caters to over 400 student athletes and includes a sports medicine facility, training room, and academic center.
 The facility also has features specifically designed for the football team: